darkbitio/k8s-mirror/README.md

 ## Warning!

+This is a working proof of concept and "pre-alpha" quality.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.